Frank T. Bell: U.S. Commissioner of Fish and Fisheries

 At a meeting of fish and game departments from throughout the United States that Bell called in St. Louis, Missouri, on April 23, 1934, participants formed the National Planning Council of Commercial and Game Fish Commissioners, a first-of-its-kind organization intended to avoid the long-existing duplication of effort between the Bureau of Fisheries and the fish and game departments of the U.S. states.
 The diversity of issues in different regions of the country prevented the new council from achieving its original goal of developing a single fishery program for the entire United States, but the council did establish five zones, with each zone overseen by a chairman.
-The representatives of each state in a guven zone and the chairman of that zone were to meet at least once every three months, and the five zone chairmen were to meet with the Commissioner of Fish and Fisheries twice a year, all with a goal of ensuring that fishery resources were managed in a coordinated manner among the states and in harmony with efforts of the U.S., Bureau of Fisheries, including the regulation of commercial fishing, the stocking of fish to avoid overstocking in some areas and a lack of stocking in others, and addressing pollution problems and other conservation issues in rivers from the standpoint of each river system as whole, without limiting the scope of policies to state boundaries.
+The representatives of each state in a given zone and the chairman of that zone were to meet at least once every three months, and the five zone chairmen were to meet with the Commissioner of Fish and Fisheries twice a year, all with a goal of ensuring that fishery resources were managed in a coordinated manner among the states and in harmony with efforts of the U.S., Bureau of Fisheries, including the regulation of commercial fishing, the stocking of fish to avoid overstocking in some areas and a lack of stocking in others, and addressing pollution problems and other conservation issues in rivers from the standpoint of each river system as whole, without limiting the scope of policies to state boundaries.
 At its fourth annual meeting on April 28, 1938, the council abolished the original five zones, which had proven too large and unwieldy, and replaced them with 11 new, smaller zones that were more convenient for the states.

 On March 19, 1935, the Bureau of Fisheries under Bell's leadership entered into an agreement with the United States Forest Service and the United States Department of Agriculture′s Bureau of Biological Survey to coordinate the stream improvement activities of the Bureau of Fisheries and Forest Service and ensure their compatibility with game requirements in forested areas determined by the Biological Survey.
 The American Fisheries Society elected Bell as its president for a one-year term in the final session of its annual convention on September 11, 1935.